 }

-The important thing here is the specification that Hibernate automatically binds only the identifier (and the version if @Version is present) to the ? in @SQLDelete.
-You can’t feed values of arbitrary properties like deletedAt or deletedBy into ?.
-In the SET clause, either write a literal (CURRENT_TIMESTAMP, etc.) directly, or switch to the @Modifying UPDATE pattern described later.
-If you use composite keys or optimistic locking, the bind order and count change, so define it after checking the actual SQL with spring.jpa.show-sql=true.
+The important thing here is the specification that Hibernate automatically binds only the identifier (and the version if @Version exists) to the ? in @SQLDelete.
+You cannot inject arbitrary property values like deletedAt or deletedBy into ?.
+Either write literals (such as CURRENT_TIMESTAMP) directly in the SET clause, or switch to the @Modifying UPDATE pattern described later.
+When using composite keys or optimistic locking, the bind order and count change, so check the actual SQL with spring.jpa.show-sql=true before defining it.

-The execution log for userRepository.deleteById(1L) looks like this:
+The execution log of userRepository.deleteById(1L) will look like this.

 update users set deleted_at = current_timestamp where id = ?